-In this minor you will learn to develop concepts for the transformation of buildings, urban areas and public spaces.
-The basis for these interventions is a historic analysis of the site and knowledge of architectural history.
-The challenge is to preserve monumental values, existing qualities and the sense of place – while giving way for an intervention that allows for a new function and prepares a site for an up-to-date use.
+In this minor, you will learn to develop concepts for the transformation of urban areas, landscapes, public spaces and buildings.
+The basis for these interventions is a historical analysis of the site and knowledge of architectural history.
+The challenge is to preserve monumental values, existing qualities and the sense of place – while giving way for an intervention that allows for a new function and prepares a site for an up-to-date sustainable use.
 Studies of heritage and other subjects form an important framework.

 Maximum participants: 40

 Education methodsDesign studios, lectures, workshops, seminars and excursions.